 #3 TOP PICK: This 4-day Yellowknife Northern Lights Viewing Tour includes: 3-Nights accommodation, Hotel pickup, 2 Nights Aurora Hunting Tours, 1 night Aurora Viewing experience at Aurora Village, Snacks and Beverages, and a romantic dinner. 👉 Check here rates & Availability.

 When Is the Best Time to See the Northern Lights?

-The best time to see the Northern Lights is between November and March, with the highest probability in the middle of winter (December, January and February).
+The best time to see the Northern Lights is between November and March, with the highest probability being in the middle of winter.
+That’s December, January, and February.

-Where Can I See the Northern Lights in 2021?
+Where to See the Northern Lights in Healy?